COX-2 inhibitors and gastroduodenal toxicity: Major clinical trials

 - University of Texas Southwestern Medical School at Dallas

 One NSAID that selectively inhibits COX-2, celecoxib, is currently approved by the US Food and Drug Administration (FDA).
 Rofecoxib is a COX-2 inhibitor that was removed due to an increased risk of stroke and myocardial infarction with long-term use.
 Valdecoxib was removed because of concerns of cardiovascular risk and reports of Stevens-Johnson syndrome.
-An increased risk of cardiovascular events has also been observed with celecoxib, especially in higher doses, although it continues to be available.
+An increased risk of cardiovascular events has also been observed with celecoxib, especially in higher doses.
 These observations led the FDA to issue warnings regarding the use of these drugs.
 (See "COX-2 selective inhibitors: Adverse cardiovascular effects".)

-This topic review will summarize the major clinical trials that have focused on the gastroduodenal protective effects of the COX-2 inhibitors.
+This topic review will summarize the major clinical trials that have focused on the gastroduodenal protective effects of the COX-2 inhibitors as compared to nonselective NSAIDs.
 An approach to patients at risk for gastroduodenal toxicity is presented separately.
 (See "NSAIDs (including aspirin): Primary prevention of gastroduodenal toxicity".)
 An overview of COX-2 inhibitors is also available.
 (See "Overview of selective COX-2 inhibitors".)

-Celecoxib was approved based upon the results of five clinical trials (some of which have been published only in preliminary form) involving more than 5200 patients with osteoarthritis or rheumatoid arthritis in which its efficacy and toxicity were compared with that of nonselective nonsteroidal anti-inflammatory drugs (NSAIDs) and placebo.
+Celecoxib was approved by the FDA based upon the results of clinical trials involving more than 5200 patients with osteoarthritis (OA) or rheumatoid arthritis (RA) in which its efficacy and toxicity were compared with that of nonselective nonsteroidal anti-inflammatory drugs (NSAIDs) and placebo.
 These data demonstrate that celecoxib produced comparable analgesia and anti-inflammatory effects to nonselective NSAIDs.

 - Hawkey CJ.
 COX-2 inhibitors.
 Lancet 1999; 353:307.